Day 64 - into Pinedale after all (26.5 miles)

 Got dropped off in the middle of town.
 Pretty much everything is right there.
 I first went to the gear shop to get new sun gloves as mine were in bad shape despite my attempt of repairs.
 Then walked up and down the street trying to decide where I wanted to eat.
 I wanted pizza but there really wasn’t a pizza place so I went to a Chinese restaurant, something I haven’t had in awhile.

 I walk in and there is an older gentleman sitting at a table and he invites me over.
-We ended up talking awhile about my trip while we eat.
+We ended up talking awhile about my trip while we ate.
 He even bought me my meal.
 That was very nice of him but the best part was having a good conversation with someone again as I’ve been alone with no one around for about 200 miles.
 Right at the end of dinner he offered for me stay at his ranch headquarters a few miles out of town which I would have a bed, shower and laundry.
-I jumped on that as I probably just end up paying $12 to camp in the other side of town without a shower or laundry.
+I jumped on that as I probably just end up paying $12 to camp on the other side of town without a shower or laundry.
 He even drove me to the grocery store and waited for me to buy my resupply.

 We arrived at the ranch just before sunset and the ranch was very nice.
 He showed me to my room for the night then got to take a shower and wash my clothes.